Readiness score

 $400.00

-First month net profit / loss
+First month net

 -$95.50

-Total cash needed to launch
+Total launch math

-At your launch size of 50 subscribers and 15 new subscribers per month, you recover your launch investment in approximately 6 months.
+At a launch size of 50 and 15 new subscribers per month, you recover the launch investment in approximately 6 months.

-Why launch size matters more than most founders think
+Why launch size matters

 The cash flow reality

-Budget for 3 months of losses before your first profitable month - most boxes reach this around months 4-6 with a reasonable launch size.
+You buy inventory before subscribers pay, you pay platform fees before chargebacks resolve, and you absorb packaging setup before retention is proven.
+Budget for 3 months of losses before your first profitable month — most boxes hit profit around months 4-6 with a reasonable launch.